oxguy3/patreon-api/README.md

 ### /campaign/:campaignid (GET)

-Unfinished endpoint for an unreleased feature.
-You would think this would pull up information about a given campaign.
-Patreon does seem to check if the given campaign ID is valid (you'll get an error telling you if the campaign ID is bad), but it ends up returning a 500 error. **[requires api key]**
+Retrieves information about a particular campaign **[requires api key]**

+**Response**

+data: array of all category objects
+included: array of all reward objects and the user object for the creator of this campaign